This article is part of our Business Planning Guide—a curated list of our articles that will help you with the planning process!

 However, not all business plans are the same, and not every business needs the same level of detail.

 You might develop a fairly simple business plan first as you start a small business, and that might be enough for you.
 You can also start simple and then elaborate as you prepare to approach bankers or investors.
 This is an excellent use of the Lean Business Planning methodology, based on a simple Lean Plan combined with regular updates and revisions.

 For a simple business plan example, imagine a woman making jewelry at home and selling it at a local flea market on the weekend.
 A business plan could give her a chance to step back from the normal flow and look at ways to develop and improve the business.

-This first stage of a plan, that we call the concept kick start, focuses only on a few starter elements.
-The mission statement, keys to success, market analysis, and break-even analysis give you a critical head start toward understanding your business.
+This first stage of a plan, what we call the pitch, focuses only on a few starter elements.
+The mission statement, the problem you’re solving for your customers, your solution, and market analysis, give you a critical head start toward understanding your business.

 - As soon as a second person is involved, the need for planning multiplies.
 The plan is critical for communicating values, goals, strategies, and detailed implementation.

 - As soon as anybody outside the company is involved, then you have to provide more information.
 When a plan is for internal use only, you may not need to describe company history and product features, for example.
 Stick to the topics that add value, that make you think, that help support decisions.
 When you involve people outside the company, then you need to provide more background information as part of the plan.